 ONergy products such as solar TV, solar computer, solar microgrids, and solar irrigation systems are newly launched as an innovative approach.
-It operates through a network of trained rural entrepreneurs and leveraging the existing networks of local NGOs, SHGs, and MFIs.
+It operates through a network of trained rural entrepreneurs, leveraging the existing networks of local NGOs, SHG's, and Mathis.
 Currently, it operates across West Bengal, Odisha and Jharkhand through a network of RECs that reach out to remote areas.
 It is spread across 12 states in India.

-Karma Recycling is a leading trade-in operator and redistributor of mobile devices in India.
+Karma Recycling based in Delhi, India, is a leading trade-in operator and redistribution of mobile devices in India.
 Its ultimate stakeholders are consumers, retailers, and OEMs where it helps them manage large-scale buyback and trade-in programs which is why it is known as a consumer, enterprise software, and services solution.
-India is the third-largest mobile devices market in the world and is rapidly becoming a global nerve center for device commerce, e-commerce, and recycling.
+India is the second-largest mobile devices market in the world and is rapidly becoming a global nerve center for device commerce, e-commerce, and recycling.
 Through mobile device re-use, tons of e-waste are continually being diverted from landfills.
 The aim is to extend the life of a mobile device as much as possible, and when it cannot be extended any further, to recycle it responsibly.
 Karma Recycling has restored an impressive 95% of mobile devices we’ve collected.
 The remaining 5% are recycled responsibly according to their zero-landfill policy.

-Surya Power Magic empowers the Indian farming community by offering them a reliable and durable solar irrigation solution.
-Power has always been a problem in India.
-It is even so for the average Indian farmer.
+Surya Power Magic based in Coimbatore empowers the Indian farming community by offering them a reliable and durable solar irrigation solution.
+Power has always been a problem in India which is even so for the average Indian farmer.
 The company makes affordable solar water pumps for farmers in power deficit regions.
 Surya Power Magic in 36 startups from India and five startups from the US for companies that are building products for a social cause.

 Green India Building Systems and Services (GIBSS)

-Green India Building Systems and Services is Mumbai-based, has headquarters in Mumbai, and has offices in Delhi, Bangalore, Hyderabad, and Singapore, Cleantech startup that specialized in geothermal air-conditioning technologies for cooling.
-Other than Geothermal Air conditioning Systems, the company also provides ultra-energy-efficient innovations like Hot Water Co-generation and LED lighting Systems.
-The company claims a 50%-60% reduction in cost for users, as well as a proportional reduction in carbon footprint for buildings.
-As of 2015, the company’s technology is used in 400 buildings across India,
+Green India Building Systems and Services is Mumbai-based, has headquarters in Mumbai, and has offices in Delhi, Bangalore, Hyderabad, and Singapore, Cleantech startup that specialized in geothermal air conditioning technologies for cooling.
+Other than this, the company also provides ultra energy-efficient innovations like Hot Water Co-generation and LED lighting Systems.
+The company claims a 50%-60% reduction in cost for users and proportional reduction in carbon footprint for buildings.
+As of 2015, the company’s technology is used in 400 buildings across India.

 At GIBSS, corporate conduct is inseparable from the conduct of individual employees in the performance of their work.
-Every GIBSS employee is responsible for adhering to business practices that are by the letter and spirit of the applicable law of the country and with ethical principles that reflect the highest standards of corporate and individual behavior.
+Every GIBSS employee is responsible for adhering to business practices and ethical principles that reflect the highest standards of corporate and individual behavior.
 GIBBS recently won the Sankalp 2012 award winner for the Most Innovative & Sustainable Company in ‘The Clean Tech & Clean Energy Sector’.